 If you want to stay outside of the Acadia National Park campgrounds or the hotels in the Bar Harbor area, I have two recommendations:

 Terramor Outdoor Resort

 If you prefer glamping to camping, there are quite a few options in the area but my pick would be Terramor, a new luxury glamping resort about 15 minutes outside of the park and Bar Harbor.
-The gorgeous lodge offers breakfast and dinner, with grab and go options for lunch.
+The gorgeous lodge offers breakfast and dinner, with grab-and-go options for lunch.
 On-site guests have use of the heated pool and hot tub, BBQ grills and picnic tables, an outdoor pavilion, lawn games, and free firewood.

 The safari tents can sleep up to five and are both spacious and luxuriously appointed with very large bathrooms.
 Some even feature an outdoor shower.
-While there isn’t a kitchen in the tent, they do provide pour over coffee and free ice for the supplied cooler.
-Outside, the tents have a screened in porch and there are two Adirondack chairs circled around the fire pit.
+While there isn’t a kitchen in the tent, they do provide pour-over coffee and free ice for the supplied cooler.
+Outside, the tents have a screened-in porch and there are two Adirondack chairs circled around the fire pit.

 MainStay Cottages and RV Park

-Located just across the bay in the small fishing village of Winter Harbor, MainStay Cottages and RV Park offers three cottages, one of which that sleeps up to four, and 10 RV sites right on the water.
+Located just across the bay in the small fishing village of Winter Harbor, MainStay Cottages and RV Park offer three cottages, one of which sleeps up to four, and 10 RV sites right on the water.
 It is easy to walk into the village and it is only five minutes to drive or bike to the Schoodic Section of Acadia National Park.

 Owned and managed by a fifth-generation Maine family, this location will give you a real local flavor away from tourists.
 And, the pedestrian ferry to Bar Harbor is right next door should you want to join the crowds on MDI.